 We have a God who is infinitely good.
 I felt Him pursuing me as a young teenager.
 At fourteen I told Him I wanted His will to be done in my life.
 I trusted Him with my journey, and He has led me through some very interesting places.
 But that is not without my frequent resistance.
 Just look behind me.
 You can see the skid marks from my heels.
 Yet, He is mercifully persistent.

 I’m a seventh generation American Methodist, with a couple of preachers in the lineage.
-That takes it back to pre-revolutionary war and the days of Francis Asbury.
+That takes it back over two hundred years and to the days of Francis Asbury.
 However, I consider myself a Mongrel Methodist – Cafeteria Christian – a Working-out-my-Sanctification Wesleyan.

 My prayer is to see Him more clearly, to love Him ever more dearly, and to faithfully follow Him more nearly – day by day.
 I pray that for you also.